 What is Neurodiversity?

 The term ‘neurodiversity’ was first coined in the early 1990’s through the Autism Rights Movement.
-It aimed to shift people’s thinking towards mental health conditions and disabilities – to have them viewed in terms of strengths as opposed to deficits.
+It aimed to shift people’s thinking towards mental health conditions and disabilities – to have them viewed as strengths as opposed to deficits.
 Since then, neurodiversity has been used as a term that encompasses a range of conditions including ADHD, Developmental Coordination Disorder, Dyslexia and mental health conditions such as anxiety and depression.

 A recent poll by the CIPD suggests that 72% of HR professionals have not considered neurodiversity in their people management practices, despite 10% of the population being neurodivergent in some way.